dixslyf/acush/docs.typ

 #test-case-image("wildcard-asterisk-mixed.png")

-#test-case[Expansion of multiple `*`s in combination with other text when there are matching files in the current working directory]
+#test-case[Expansion of multiple `*` in combination with other text when there are matching files in the current working directory]

 #test-case-image("wildcard-asterisk-multi.png")